-Professional knowledge/skills Ability to develop knowledge as 'subject expert' in your work area.
+Key skills and competencies Professional knowledge/skills Subject knowledge in the broad areas of asset management, economics, financial and / or regulatory policy development outlined above.
+A 'curious mind', with a proactive approach to learning and personal development.
+Ability to develop knowledge as 'subject expert' in work area.
+Ability to communicate expert knowledge to non-experts and develop the broader knowledge of Utility Regulator staff.
 Ability to take a high degree of individual responsibility and carefulness in approach to work.
-Analytical rigour Ability to use analysis to investigate and recommend policy options.
+Analytical rigour Ability to carefully handle and robustly analyse complex numerical data sets and a range of different sources of written information on complex regulatory issues.
+Ability to use analysis to investigate and recommend and weigh up policy options and a way forward.
 High level of attention to detail and accuracy.
 Ability to use analysis to resolve problems.
 Governance Ability to apply best practice and work within policy, governance appropriate guidelines, public sector governance and legal requirements.
 People Strong communication and interpersonal skills.
 Positive alignment with the Utility Regulator's values.
-Excellent verbal writing/drafting skills.
+Excellent verbal and writing/drafting skills.
 Relationship management High level of negotiation and influencing skills.
 Ability to develop and build positive and trusted relationships with a wide variety of colleagues and external stakeholders.
 Ability to positively challenge colleagues and stakeholders at all levels.
 Ability to work collaboratively and deliver in partnership.
-Strategic thinking and delivery Ability to take personal ownership of workstreams and drive forward to conclusion with minimum supervision.
+Strategic thinking and delivery Ability to take personal ownership of work streams and drive forward to conclusion with minimum supervision.
 Ability to think creatively, to innovate and resolve problems.
 Ability to contribute to the delivery of projects.
-Managing resources Ability to demonstrate project management skills, including organisational, time management, risk management and problem-solving skills.
+Managing resources Ability to demonstrate project management skills, including organisational, time management, risk management and problemsolving skills.
 Ability to balance competing demands effectively.
 Ability to work well under tight deadlines.